 Pandora Arts Collective 10 – 1921 Fernwood Road Victoria BC V8T 2Y6 Ph: (250) 920-7227 Facilitates and supports health through the social and educational benefits of a welcoming creative arts space.
 Run two main programs, the Open Studio and Little Fernwood Gallery.

-Parent Support Services Society of BC (PSS) Phone: (250)384-8042 Email: annette.deboerATparentsupportbc.ca Purpose is to create a world where children and families are nurtured, valued and safe.
-PSS operates Support Circles across BC for all people in a parenting role (parenting children and youth) including grandparents raising their grandchildren and kinship care providers.
+Parent Support Services Society of BC (PSS) Phone: 250-468-9658 or 1-877-345-9777 Email: firstname.lastname@example.org The Parent Support Services of BC envisions a world where all children and their families are nurtured, valued and safe.
+PSS operates Parenting Support Circles across BC for all people in a parenting role (parenting children and youth) including grandparents raising their grandchildren and other kinship care providers.
+Parenting Support Circles are led by trained volunteers, follow a self-help, peer support model and discuss a variety of topics including parental stress, discipline, and building parental support systems.
+Initial Facilitator Training is provided to volunteers.
+PSS actively seeks to partner with local community agencies to offer Parenting Support Circles and parenting workshops as needed.
+For more information about current programs and volunteer opportunities please visit https://www.parentsupportbc.ca/regions/vancouver-island/

 Phoenix Human Services Association 2nd Floor – 1824 Store Street Victoria, BC V8T 4R4 Ph: (250) 383-4821 Purpose is to build on the strengths and resourcefulness of individuals and assist them to create new opportunities to enhance their quality of living.